TERMS OF TRADE

 (iv) any resettlement of the trust property.

-26.4 FE may licence and/or assign all or any part of its rights and/or obligations under this contract without the Client’s consent.
+25.5 FE may licence and/or assign all or any part of its rights and/or obligations under this Contract without the Client’s consent.

-26.6 FE may elect to subcontract out any part of the Works but shall not be relieved from any liability or obligation under this contract by so doing.
+25.7 FE may elect to subcontract out any part of the Works but shall not be relieved from any liability or obligation under this Contract by so doing.
 Furthermore, the Client agrees and understands that they have no authority to give any instruction to any of FE’s sub-contractors without the authority of FE.

-26.7 The Client agrees that FE may amend these terms and conditions by notifying the Client in writing.
+25.8 The Client agrees that FE may amend their general terms and conditions for subsequent future contracts with the Client by disclosing such to the Client in writing.
 These changes shall be deemed to take effect from the date on which the Client accepts such changes, or otherwise at such time as the Client makes a further request for FE to provide Works to the Client.

-26.8 Neither party shall be liable for any default due to any act of God, war, terrorism, strike, lock-out, industrial action, fire, flood, storm or other event beyond the reasonable control of either party.
+25.9 Neither party shall be liable for any default due to any act of God, war, terrorism, strike, lock-out, industrial action, fire, flood, storm, national or global pandemics and/or the implementation of regulation, directions, rules or measures being enforced by Governments or embargo, including but not limited to, any Government imposed border lockdowns (including, worldwide destination ports), etc, (“Force Majeure”) or other events beyond the reasonable control of either party.
+This clause does not apply to a failure by the Client to make a payment to FE.

-26.9 Both parties warrant that they have the power to enter into this contract and have obtained all necessary authorisations to allow them to do so, they are not insolvent and that this contract creates binding and valid legal obligations on them.
+25.10 Both parties warrant that they have the power to enter into this Contract and have obtained all necessary authorisations to allow them to do so, they are not insolvent and that this Contract creates binding and valid legal obligations on them.